COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 Since antibiotics don’t work against viruses, the body’s immune system must typically fight them off until they run their course.
 This is challenging when symptoms become severe, as in some cases of the novel coronavirus.

-It is important to note that the FDA has rescinded the EUA for hydroxychloroquine due to lack of efficacy against the virus and safety concerns, especially cardiovascular safety.
+The FDA rescinded the EUA for hydroxychloroquine in June 2020 due to lack of efficacy against the virus and safety concerns, especially cardiovascular safety.

 “New information is being disseminated daily.
 This new information is constantly being reviewed and evaluated to determine if and when we should incorporate new medications into our treatment decisions and when we should alter what is currently being done,” says Williams.